-The diameter of the screw, dynamic load capacity, maximum permissible force (F_p) , calculated nominal life (L{10}) derived in (3), and the initial length (h_0) of the fully retracted cylinder are also listed.
-All the suitable assemblies are ball screws with a lead of l=20 mm, and a limited permissible continuous transmitted power of $\dot{E}{emc,p}=2$ kW to ensure that the mechanical transmission will not overheat during continuous operation.
+The diameter of the screw, the dynamic load capacity, the maximum permissible force (F_p) , the calculated nominal life (L{10}) derived in (3), and the initial length (h_0) of the cylinder when fully retracted are also listed.
+All the suitable assemblies are ball screws with a lead of l = 20 mm, and a limited permissible continuous transmitted power of $\dot{E}{emc,p} = 2$ kW to ensure that the mechanical transmission will not overheat during continuous operation.

 The initial length of the EMC-HD 150 is too long to fit inside the base of the single-boom crane (Fig. 3).
-Further, only the timing belt side drive has been considered since the direct mounting adds additional installation length.
-Hence, the suitability, when considering the conditions mentioned earlier in (4)-(8) for the available motor and gear combinations from the catalog [22], has been considered for the ball screw assembly with a diameter of 50 mm (HD 105) and 63 mm (HD 125), and further analyzed in Tab.
+Also, only the timing belt side drive is considered since the direct mounting adds additional installation length.
+Hence, the suitability, when considering the conditions mentioned earlier in (4)-(8) for the available motor and gear combinations from the catalog [22], is considered for the ball screw assembly with a diameter of 50 mm (HD 105) and 63 mm (HD 125), and further analyzed in Tab.
 II.
-Three suitable configurations have resulted from the analysis mentioned above.
-Subsequently, the configuration, including the smallest (i.e., the cheapest) servo-motor requiring the smallest servo-drive, has been chosen.
-The selected EMC includes the HD 125 ball screw assembly [22], the MSK100B-0300 servo-motor with integrated load-holding brake [26] mounted on a timing belt side drive along with the gearbox and resulting in an overall gear ratio $i_g = 4.5$.
-The chosen combination requires a
+Three suitable configurations result from the analysis mentioned above.
+Further on, the configuration, including the smallest (i.e., the cheapest) servo-motor requiring the smallest servo-drive, is chosen.
+The selected EMC includes the HD 125 ball screw assembly [22], the MSK100B-0300 servomotor with integrated load-holding brake [26] mounted on a timing belt side drive together with the gearbox resulting in an overall gear ratio $i_g = 4.5$.
+The chosen combination requires an continuous current $i{cont} \geq 11.8$ A. Hence, the IndraDrive C HCS02.1E-W0054 [25] with $i{cont} = 22$ A is selected, resulting in a nominal power (i.e., installed power) of $E{in,nom} = 7.5$ kW.